-The Orthodox and Catholic churches in Santorini have different architectural styles, colors, bell towers and types of crosses.
+The Orthodox and Catholic churches in Santorini have different architectural styles, colours, bell towers and types of crosses.

-With over 600 temples, monasteries, churches, chapels, etc on the island, I have no doubt you will fall in love with at least some of them.
+With over 600 temples, monasteries, churches, chapels, etc on the island, I have no doubt you’ll fall in love with at least some of them.

 The most notorious church in Fira is the Orthodox Metropolitan Cathedral, located at the main square.
 It was built in 1827 and reconstructed after the destructive 1956 earthquake.
 Both exterior and interior are imposing, with elaborate arches, a staggering bell tower, beautiful frescoes and mosaic flooring.
 It is entirely whitewashed, including the dome, and it’s open to the public.

-One of my favorite churches in Fira is the outstanding Catholic Cathedral of Saint John the Baptist.
-Constructed in 1823 in baroque style, and also restored after the 1956 earthquake, this cathedral has an elegant combination of pale blue, grey and beige colors.
-This graceful cathedral has an elegant clocktower and is open daily from 10h to 13h and 17h to 20h.
+One of my favourite churches in Fira is the outstanding Catholic Cathedral of Saint John the Baptist.
+This graceful cathedral has an elegant combination of pale blue, grey and beige colours, and an elegant clocktower.
+It’s open daily from 10h to 13h and 17h to 20h.

 Make sure to visit some of these churches when you’re in Fira.

-This is my list of the 10 Best Things to do in Fira and I bet you will find some more.
+This is my suggestion of what to do in Fira and I bet you will find some more.
 And if you do, please leave a comment below 😉

 More Santorini posts that you should not miss: